Mrs Dyde & Miss Baggaley's Class 2024 - 2025

 Mrs Baggaley

-You will still find the overview for the year for Year 5 on the Annual Curriculum Plan.
-This will give you an idea of all the things we will be doing, although occassionally this may be subject to change throughout the term depending on interests and texts found.
-You will also find a document which outlines the national expectations for Year 5 and whilst some children may be working above or slightly below these expectations we hope it provides you with a guide.
-On our class page you will also find weekly updates giving an outline plan for the week and this will include the homework set.
+You can find the overview for the year for Year 5 on the Annual Curriculum Plan.
+This will give you an idea of all the things we will be doing, although occasionally this may be subject to change throughout the term, depending on interests and texts found.
+You will also find a document which outlines the national expectations for Year 5, and whilst some children may be working above or slightly below these expectations, we hope it provides you with a guide as to the aim for the end of the year.
+On our class page, you will also find weekly updates giving an outline plan for the week, and this will include the homework set.
 There will also be notices posted on our class page when appropriate.

 Enriching our Curriculum.

-Summer term - a visit by Animal Magic, a truly wonderful experience where children can actually be hands-on with the animals, linking to Science and our Y5 /Y6 production.
+Summer term - a visit by Animal Magic, a truly wonderful experience where children can be hands-on with the animals, linking to our Science.

-As a reminder our school day begins at 8:45am and finishes at 3:15pm.
-We would ask that your child arrives to school on time, ready and prepared for the day ahead and being in school for 8:40 is a great way to start the day.
+As a reminder, our school day begins at 8:45 a.m. and finishes at 3:15 p.m.
+We would ask that your child arrive at school on time, ready and prepared for the day ahead, and being in school for 8:40 is a great way to start the day.

-Our class book this term is The Abominables by Eva Ibbotson
+Our class book this term is Kensuke's Kingdom

-We will be using this book as our main stimulus this term and use the opportunity to write in different genres in English based on events from the book.
+We will be using this book as our stimulus this term, taking inspiration from different events for our writing.

 Keeping you up to date with our Weekly Learning Journey

-English - As usual we continue to review different features of grammar in warm-up acitivities using Rollama.
-This week, now we have gathered our evidence we will be publihsing our argument.
-Do yeti's exist?
+English - As usual we continue to review different features of grammar in warm-up activities using Rollama.
+This week we are exploring why living things become extinct, after reading The Abominables and extracts read.
+We will be writing a non-chronological report.

-Guided reading will continue this week, as before, in small groups this group where we will explore and develop different reading skills, answering a range of questions.
-The children, when not in Guided reading, will have the opportunity to read during the morning, having ERIC - Enjoyable Reading in Class and to read short articles on which they can complete a quiz.
-We will also be having a range of non-fiction books, based on our topics, which the children can read this term.
+Guided reading will continue as before, in small groups, which is where we will explore and develop different reading skills, answering a range of questions.
+The children, when not in Guided reading, will have the opportunity to read their own book or read short articles on which they can complete a quiz.
+We will also be having a range of non-fiction books, based on our topics, which the children can read.

-Everyone should have a reading book which reflects their reading range from the Star Tests completed.
+Everyone should have a reading book that reflects their reading range from the Star Tests completed.

 Maths - Each day, our Maths lessons begin with a focus on improving our fluency in arithmetic and times tables knowledge.

-This week we continue following MNP.
-We are now comparing fractions, mixed number and improper and will then move on to addition and subtraction of fractions.
+This week, we continue following MNP.
+We are now moving on to adding and subtracting decimals.

 Reading